dongledan/trivia/README.md

 * More Responsiveness-- not compatible with mobile
 * Tests, tests, tests, and more tests

-Now I know the top speed of house cat is 31mph (wow!) & a bison and cow combo is beefalo (hilarious!)
+Now I know the top speed of house cat is 31mph (wow!) & a bison and cow hybrid combo is called a beefalo (hilarious!).
 Thanks <b>Who Wants To Answer 10 Questions</b>!
 This hot new trivia game changed my life, and it can change yours too!